brunobozz/breaking-news/README.md

 This is a simple application created with angular 9 to show top-headlines of news in the world.
 The application use "newsapi" to get the informations and show the content.
 We can filter by 6 categories and change for 9 countries.

-To use the app you need create a apiKey on https://newsapi.org/ After, just clone and put your apiKey on 'newsapi.service.ts'
+To use the app you need create a apiKey on https://newsapi.org/

+After, just clone, run `npm install` and put your apiKey on 'newsapi.service.ts'

 Angular CLIs version 9.0.7.